 Do you accept insurance?

-Please check with your insurance provider to determine if you have a massage therapy benefit.
-If so, we will be happy to provide you with the paperwork necessary for reimbursement.
+At the present time, the M.T.
+Wellness Clinic is not accepting any insurance.
+All MRMT treatments are self-pay.
+However, please check with your insurance provider to determine if you have a massage therapy benefit.
+If so, we will be happy to provide you with the paperwork necessary for reimbursement from your insurance company.

 Is a prescription required for treatment?

 No, not unless it is required by your insurance provider.
 However, all treatments provided without a prescription are subject to sales tax in the state of Ohio.

 Why pursue a career in MRMT?

 MRMT is a new, growing, allied health care profession that offers professionally, personally, and financially rewarding careers for licensed massage therapists focused on patient care.
 Certified Medical Restorative Massage Therapists (CMRMTs) enjoy job security, and their roles continue to be in high demand as a growing number of individuals are beginning to seek alternative, long-term, cost-effective options to reduce pain and to restore physical function.

 Do you offer training for students pursuing their massage therapy license?